grow knowledge

 6 Stages of Growing Garlic

-In the following parts, we’ll guide you through the specific life cycle of garlic and show you what does garlic look like when growing.
+It's easy to grow garlic from seed.
+In the following parts, we'll teach you how to grow garlic plants.
+Specifically, we’ll demonstrate the life cycle of garlic and show you what does garlic look like when growing.

 Stage 1: Germination

-Depending on the garlic variety you choose, you can spread the seeds in spring or fall, as explained above.
-And the germination stage of growing garlic normally lasts 1-2 months after sowing the seeds.
+First of all, you can spread the seeds in spring or falle.
+The germination stage of growing garlic normally lasts 1-2 months after sowing the seeds.
 When the garlic germinates, you can often see tiny little green leaves stretching from the soil.
+Here is what does garlic look like growing:

 garlic germination